Joey Cheek: Philanthropy

-Cheek is the co-founder and president of Team Darfur, an international coalition of athletes committed to raising awareness about and bringing an end to the crisis in Darfur, Sudan.
+Cheek was the co-founder and president of Team Darfur, an international coalition of athletes committed to raising awareness about and bringing an end to the crisis in Darfur, Sudan.

 At a press conference after the Olympic 500-meter race, Cheek said that he decided to donate his USOC gold medal bonus ($25,000) to Right to Play, an athlete-driven international humanitarian organization formed by former Olympic champion Johann Olav Koss of Norway.
 Cheek challenged others to make similar pledges to the organization.
 He subsequently donated his prize money from the 1,000-meter race ($15,000) to the same organization.

-Since his donation others have joined in and over $390,000 has been contributed to this cause.
+Since his donation, others joined in and over $390,000 has been contributed to this cause.